opencadc/collection2caom2/README.md

 1. Where in the CAOM2 model do we keep the dimensions of the FITS data?
 This is useful metadata for queries.
 When searching for FLAT/BIAS calibrations one needs to have ones with the same NAXIS1/NAXIS2 values.

+# The Relationship to Long-Term Storage

+CAOM2, and the services and databases that implement it, is the metadata record that supports findability.
+Once files have been found, they need to be used.
+For that, there is the [Storage Inventory](https://github.com/opencadc/storage-inventory).
+SI manages data, in the form of archival file storage for science data archives.

+The relationship between the metadata and the data is expressed in the value of the `Artifact.uri`.

 # Credits and Connections
 - contributors